Research group

 Advancing Supportive Cancer and Palliative Care (CARE)

-Globally, the quality and availability of healthcare are facing major challenges, as the population is ageing, costs are rising and there is a shortage of skilled personnel.
+Globally, the quality and availability of healthcare are facing major challenges due to ageing population, rising costs, and shortage of skilled personnel.
 Cancer cases in Europe are predicted to increase by a quarter over the next ten years, and more and more people are living longer with their disease.

 As the population ages, the need for palliative care also increases.
-An estimated 40 million people in the world need palliative care every year, but only a few have access to treatment.
+An estimated 40 million people in the world are in need of palliative care every year, but only a few have access to it.
 Unequal access to care causes unnecessary suffering to both patients and their loved ones.
-The ageing of the population and the decrease in the number of working-age people, on the other hand, threaten the continuity of health care services.
-Operating methods and service forms must be developed in order to ensure the quality and effectiveness of care.
+On the other hand, the ageing population and the decreasing number of working-age people threaten the continuity of healthcare services.
+Practises and service forms must be developed to ensure the quality and effectiveness of care.

 1

-Applied research and development of care for cancer patients
+Applied research and development in the care of people with cancer

-• Development of human-centred services in the entire continuum of care for cancer patients
+• Development of person-centred services across the whole care continuum for people with cancer

-• Cooperation with national and regional cancer centres and other regional cooperation in basic and specialised care.
+• Collaboration with national and regional cancer centres and primary and and specialised care providers.

 2